charud/jsfu/README.md

 # jsfu

 Improve your Javascript fu with language extensions

+This code is currently experimental.

 ## Featuers